 It is the policy of the University of Nevada, Reno that all faculty, staff, students, postdoctoral scholars and volunteers engaged in planning and/or conducting research and other sponsored project activities receive training in the subject areas applicable to their roles and responsibilities.
 Please see below for information on the trainings offered through Sponsored Projects, Research Integrity, Animal Resources, and Environmental Health and Safety.

 New Principal Investigator (PI) training

 All new PIs are required to successfully complete the Best Practices in Sponsored Projects Management training.

-Completion of the above two training classes is required before Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.
+Completion of the above training class is required before Sponsored Projects will set up a new sponsored project account for an awarded grant proposal.